michaelkleinhenz/themis/README.md

 $ ./themis
 ```

-You will need a running MongoDB and you may want to set configuration params in `config.toml`.
+You will need a running MongoDB 3.4 or higher and you may want to set configuration params in `config.toml`.